jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 * An HTTP request (likely in JSON)
 * A route (that defines the collection of the REST resource)
-* Some authorization declaration (most authenticated requests will limit access to some degree, either by role or by subscription level a.k.a features)
+* Some authorization declaration (most authenticated requests will limit access to some degree, either by role or by subscription level a.k.a. features)
 * A response, which may or may not have a body (in JSON/XML/etc, if it does)

 In SaaStack, we like to define the request and response objects independently and then couple them together since it provides advantages later for processing requests.
 Particularly with typed API clients.